Harnessing Home Equity in Oregon: ‘Buy Before You Sell’ With a Bridge Loan

 However, it’s important to recognize that bridge loans, while convenient, may not be the ideal solution for everyone.
 They come with their own set of costs and considerations.

-If you’re looking for additional convenience and peace of mind, consider HomeLight’s Buy Before You Sell program to help take the uncertainty out of your next home purchase.
+If you’re looking for additional convenience and peace of mind, consider HomeLight’s Buy Before You Sell program to remove the uncertainty from your next home purchase.
 HomeLight can also connect you with a top-performing Oregon buyer’s agent with experience in bridge loans.

 Header Image Source: (Nikolas_jkd/ Depositphotos)